Agnostic Product Mixed State Tomography via Robust Statistics: Non-Adaptive Lower bound for Single-Qubit Two-Outcome Projective Measurements

-If $2\alpha+2\beta<1$, there exists a pair of constants $(\nu,\kappa)$ such that both exponents are smaller than $-\kappa$. \end{proof} Lemmas~\ref{lemma:Gf-moment} and \ref{lemma:Gf-small} gives us control over the moments and size of $G_F(t)$.
-We will now show that this suffices to control the good coordinates. \begin{lemma} If $\alpha+\beta < 1/2$, for any $r$, with large $n$, there exists a polynomial $f_{I}(t)$ of degree $<k/2$ such that
+This means that as long as $2\nu+\kappa < 1-2\alpha-2\beta$, the claim holds. \end{proof} Lemmas~\ref{lemma:Gf-moment} and \ref{lemma:Gf-small} gives us control over the moments and size of $G_F(t)$.
+We will now show that this suffices to control the good coordinates. \begin{lemma} If $\alpha+\beta < 1/2$, there exists a pseudo-distribution-valued polynomial $f_{I}(t)$ of degree $k/2$ such that